PirateBox-Dev/openwrt-image-build/README.md

 repository above and modifies opkg.conf at the final image to use that repository too.

 For further information check out the [OpenWRT temp repository](https://github.com/PirateBox-Dev/openwrt-temp-repository)

+## SNAPSHOT CHANGES
+If you want to build a piratebox image on an lede snapshot, change the variable SNAPSHOT in the makefile and you will be able to access the snapshot imagebuilder and snapshot profiles.